kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

     A controller will use the `VolumeSnapshot` if the `ReferenceGrant` that allows the access exists when it checks.
     If all the processes succeed without any error, it succeeds even the `ReferenceGrant` is deleted in the middle of the processes.
     If any errors happened in the processes and the controller retries, it may detect that there is no `ReferenceGrant` .
 Then, it won't use the `VolumeSnapshot` until the `ReferenceGrant` that allows the access is re-created.

+#### Conflict on installing `VolumePopulator` CR for `VolumeSnapshotLink` across CSI drivers

+This feature requires installing VolumePopulator` CR for `VolumeSnapshotLink` and is enabled per CSI driver basis.
+Therefore, on enabling this feature for each CSI driver, it is expected that `VolumePopulator` CR for `VolumeSnapshotLink` is created before each CSI driver installation.
+As a result, there may be a conflict in creating it for each driver, if there are any differences in their definitions, like alpha API and beta API.

+To avoid this issue, it should be avoided to manage VolumePopulator` CR for `VolumeSnapshotLink` in each CSI driver's repository.
+It should be managed in another single repository and the same CR should be used per cluster basis.

 ## Design Details